MicrosoftDocs/winapps-winrt-api/microsoft.ui.input/inputactivationlistener.md

 ## -description

-Provides the ability to access and observe changes to the activation state of a window, view, or other visual element.
+Provides the ability to access and observe changes to the activation state of a window.

 ## -remarks